 - North Park Theological Seminary

 For students requiring a more flexible schedule, North Park University offers select courses and entire degree programs through their distance learning program.
-The distance learning program offers three bachelor’s degrees where select classes can be completed online, and five bachelor’s degrees that can be completed entirely online.
-At the graduate level, there are five Master’s degree programs and ten graduate-level certificates that can be completed entirely through online interactive courses.
-Many online courses can also supplement the traditional in-class Seminary programs.
+The distance learning program offers bachelor-completion degrees and graduate degrees completely online.

 North Central Association of Colleges and Schools, The Higher Learning Commission

 Highest Level Of Offering:Doctor's degree